 *ビクターさんは国外からオンラインで参加になり、トークは英語で行われますが、日本語でのサマリーや通訳のサポートを行います/ The talk will be held in English.
 Language support for Japanese will be provided on an as-needed basis.

-House of Ebata was the home of Kyoko Ebata’s grandparents.
-A few years ago, pickled plums that seemed to have been made by Ebata’s grandmother some half-century ago were found in the barn.
+House of Ebata was the home of Ebata’s grandparents.
+A few years ago, pickled plums that seemed to have been made by Ebata’s grandmother some half-century ago were found in the storage.
 Dried plums have long been a popular preserved food and food medicine.
 Preserved food is an ongoing living memory and a family history that is passed on.
-In screenings for the film “The Desert of the Moon”, which is about Ebata’s father’s death-watch, Kana Kimura and Mako Fukuda suggested that we should use the pickled plums in the ritual of “eating them together, crying together, making salt with a large quantity of forcibly collected tears, and using the salt to dip the newly grown plums in the garden tree”, so that even in mourning, we can practise not forgetting to find strength in life and a sense of humour.
+In screenings for the film “The Desert Moon”, which is about Ebata’s father’s death-watch, with Kana Kimura and Mako Fukuda’s participation, we used the pickled plums in the ritual of “eating them together, crying together, making salt with a large quantity of forcibly collected tears, and using the salt to dip the newly grown plums in the garden tree”, so that even in mourning, we can practise not forgetting to find strength in life and a sense of humour.

 *The pickled plums were tested by Food Microbiology Centre Inc. and found to be safe for human consumption.